srinuneehaal/CaC-Patterns/docs/file-processing.md

 # File Processing Catalogue

-This document describes how the project interprets each directory under `changedfiles`, which parsing strategy handles it, and what model type ultimately appears in a `PlanItem`.
+This document describes how the project interprets each directory under `changedfiles`, which parsing strategy handles it, and what model ultimately appears in a `PlanItem`.
+The provided catalog has been updated alongside the new sides plan/apply documentation and integration script so you can trace each directory through plan + apply without jumping between files.

 | Directory | Strategy class | Category | Model / payload | Notes |
 | --- | --- | --- | --- | --- |